Labeling CD-Rs with Adhesive Labels

 (B.C., Canada)

 I am burning some CD-Rs with a variety of files.
 I would like to label the discs to identify the contents of the disc and I have come across these circular adhesive labels that you print and then stick them to the CD.
-Any opinions on the use of these labels?
-Are these labels safe to use on CDs?I would recommended against the use of these and any other adhesive labels because of poor short term performance of your CD-R and high risk of causing physical damage to the disc in the long term.
+Do you have any opinions on the use of these labels?
+Are these labels safe to use on CDs?

 In the long term, the components of the adhesive label such as the adhesive, the paper, and the inks, can chemically react with the disc layers and degrade them.
 The adhesive can start to fail over time and partially lift, causing even more of an imbalance.
-Also, the adhesive label and CD-R disc layers are made of different materials and react differently to changes in temperature and humidity.
-This causes stress to the disc layers and eventually the label will peel the top layers off of the CD-R leading to disc failure.
+Also, the adhesive label and CD-R disc layers are constructed of different materials and react differently to changes in temperature and humidity.
+This causes stress to the disc layers and eventually the label will peel the top layers off the CD-R leading to disc failure.

 For more information on labeling optical discs, please visit the cd storage section of the